Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/24_resourcing.md

         """
     }
     ```

+!!! example "Exercises"

+    Run your newly configured pipeline with `./run.sh`.

+TODO: Inspect trace file, and note that there should be no difference in efficiency
+or resource usage, as our datasets are small.

 Other examples of tools include `STAR` with threads and memory, or samtools sort
 where you can explicitly control the amount of mem per sort thread.